I`m on a demerara rum journey.

 Fill glass with crushed ice

-Shake very hard and fast with ice and strain.
+Shake hard and fast with ice and strain.

-Top with a little cane cola and float some overproof dark demerara rum
+Top with a little sugarcane cola and float overproof dark demerara rum

 Fill up with more crushed ice if needed.